-Mahlab is a spice that’s commonly used as a flavoring in Middle Eastern cooking.
-It is the seed kernel that comes from the center of St Lucie Cherry pits.
-Mahlab has a lovely aroma and tastes like a cross between almonds and cherries.
-(You can read more about mahlab on Wikipedia.)
+Mahlab is a spice that’s commonly used as a flavoring in Middle Eastern cooking; it’s the seed kernel that comes from the center of St Lucie Cherry pits.
+Mahlab has a lovely aroma, and tastes like a cross between almonds and cherries.
+(You can read more about mahlabon Wikipedia.)
 Its unique flavor enhances many sweet recipes and really helps heighten the cherry flavor in this sauce.
 You can usually find mahlab ground or whole at Middle Eastern grocery stores; if it’s whole, just grind it in a spice grinder or using a mortar and pestle.

-I recently received a lovely gift box of treats from the sweet people at Foodzie; in addition to several other delicious goodies, the box contained dried Michigan cherries, which is what inspired me to make this sauce!
+I recently received a lovely gift box of treats from the sweet people at Foodzie; in addition to several other delicious goodies, the box contained Benjamin Twiggs Dried Michigan Cherries, which is what inspired me to make this sauce.

 Disclaimer: I received the Benjamin Twiggs Dried Michigan Cherries that I used in this recipe for free in a gift box from Foodzie (along with the Dark Chocolate Almond Brittle); as always, opinions stated are my own.